stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/03-creating-multiple-navigation-menus/02-displaying-navigation-menus.markdown

 ## Using Navigation Menus

-There are a variety of customizations and configurations available for navigation menus that you can implement for your site.
-These are all the tools you need to create the best experience possible for your users.
+Now you can see how there are a variety of customizations and configurations available for navigation menus that you can implement for your site.

 ![Figure X: Demonstrating multiple Navigation Menus with different menus and configurations.](../../../../images/navigation-menu-examples.png)